 Focuses on the self-motivated activities of peoples of African descent to remake themselves and their worlds.
 Grouped by 13 defining migrations (2 coerced slave migrations and 11 voluntary movements).
 Timeline, images, text, maps, source material, and educational material.

-Institute for Natural Resources (Oregon State University)
+Institute for Natural Resources (Oregon State U.)

 Portal for scientific information, research findings, and GIS data about the state of Oregon.